ams/cadr4/ROADMAP.md

 Implement a SPY bus that can access the core via GHDL co-simulation over a TCP/IP or PTY link that can exercise the design.
-This would be something suitable at some pint in the future that can be used by the native CADR Console debugger (CC).
+This would be something suitable at some point in the future that can be used by the native CADR Console debugger (CC).

 ### [Serial SPY protocol notes](https://tumbleweed.nu/r/lm-3/uv/lmnotes.html#Serial-SPY-protocol-notes)